Jakkarin-Promsee/Life-Target-Plan/MyPlan.md

 [My bigest life target plan](#my-bigest-life-target-plan)

 ## Tomorow
-- [] wake up 6:00 - 6:30 AM
+- [] Wake up and get out of bed before 6:30
+- [] Review Physic content before 12:00
+- [] Review Physic quiz before 12:00
+- [] Study reveiew class 13:00-15:00
+- [] Read The three body problem novel dinner

+## Today
+Today is awesome, I have completed The big one plan: The MD Portfolio project.
+I was doing more things on the plan. though I wake up late, but I still do it on the time.
+I was asleep when I studied in the review physics online class, This is the only thing I failed today.
+I must compensate for tomorrow with a hard study in the morning and keep going with the content in class in the afternoon.

-- [] finished md project (must complete in this day)
+- [x] finished md project (must complete in this day)
-    - [] Era Odyssey (almost done) do game product part between 6:30-8:00
+    - [x] Era Odyssey (almost done) do game product part between 6:30-8:00
-- [] make and have breakfast 8:00-9:00
-- [] add my duty on every md project between 9:00-9:45
+- [x] add my duty on every md project between 9:00-9:45
-- [] last check of this file 9:45-11:15
+- [x] last check of this file 9:45-11:15
-- [] go to kfc to celabrate this first plan complete 12:00-13:00
+- [x] go to kfc to celabrate this first plan complete 12:00-13:00
-- [] share my work to parent
+- [x] share my work to parent
-- [] go to study in review online class
+- [x] go to study in review online class
-- [] read the three body problem nove
+- [x] read the three body problem novel in night for 1-2hr
-- [] what the peter griffing animation on engsub
+- [] what the peter griffing animation on engsub for 1-2 chapter

 ## Complete great so much 6/9/2023